root-project/root/docbook/users-guide/Graphics.md

 If `ncolors == 1 && colors == 0`, then a pretty palette with a spectrum
 `Violet->Red` is created.
 It is recommended to use this pretty palette when drawing lego(s), surfaces or contours.
-For example, to set the current palette to the “`pretty`” one, do:
+For example, to set the current palette to the "`pretty`" one, do:

 ``` {.cpp}
 root[] gStyle->SetPalette(1)